back to the MAIN INDEX

 Michelangelo, Dante, Machiavelli...

-To make a full list, if you care about
+To mention all of them right now; if you care about

 There's no mystery about this: